-For five-year-old Ramandon, his clubfoot not only brought two fathers together, it also may have saved his life thanks to the tenacity of his father Mohammed who stopped at nothing to get answers.
+For 5-year-old Ramandon, his clubfoot not only brought two fathers together, it also may have saved his life thanks to the tenacity of his father Mohammed who stopped at nothing to get answers.

 As soon as he was born, he knew Ramandon had clubfoot but had no idea that treatment was available because no one else in the village had the condition.

-Without free treatment at the Hope Walks’ partner clinic, Mohammed and his wife would never have been able to afford the treatment, especially with the added costs of treating his son’s heart condition in Addis Ababa, the capital of Ethiopia.
-Mohammed and his son have to wait early in the morning for transportation into the city, which is two hours from their home.
+Without free treatment at the Hope Walks? partner clinic, Mohammed and his wife would never have been able to afford the treatment, especially with the added costs of treating his son?s heart condition in Addis Ababa, the capital of Ethiopia.
+Mohammed and his son must wait early in the morning for transportation into the city, which is two hours from their home.
 He often went without his wife to minimize the transportation costs.
 While it was a challenge to get to Addis Ababa, they said the sacrifice was worth it.

-Now with the clubfoot treatment and maintenance phases complete, and his son’s heart condition under control with medicine, Mohammed said he can’t contain his joy.
-This newfound happiness and knowledge has turned Mohammed into one of the best advocates for treating clubfoot.
+Now with the clubfoot treatment and maintenance phases complete, and his son’s heart condition under control with medicine, Mohammed said he can?t contain his joy.
+This newfound happiness and knowledge have turned Mohammed into one of the best advocates for treating clubfoot.
 He gets clubfoot posters and shares them with hospitals in his area and has already referred 10 families to the program.

 Mohammed and Shemese are two great examples of fathers who work tirelessly to help their children realize a brighter future.